kunzaatko/nord.nvim/README.md

 # Contribution

 This branch is intended to be an _exact copy_ of the [vim port](https://github.com/arcticicestudio/nord-vim) in the base spec.
 However, if you want to add support for a plugin, you can do so by adding the spec to the `lua/pkgs/` directory.
 To load it by default, you should add it to the default list `vim.g.nord_pkgs` in `lua/nord-nvim.lua`.
-Dont forget to add it to the `README.md` to document it for other users.
+Don't forget to add it to the `README.md` to document it for other users.

 If you want a customized (not the unofficial) nord theme, switch to the [`colourful`](https://github.com/kunzaatko/nord.nvim/tree/colourful) branch.
 There you can file issues even for the base specification, if you think anything could look better and submit anykind of PRs.